raziakhalidbutt/Dog-Breed-Classification/README.md

 <a name="Steps"></a>
 # Steps

-Following are the steps perform in dog_app notebook.
+Following are the steps perform in dog_app.ipynb notebook.

     Step 0: Import Datasets
     Step 1: Detect Humans